Welcome to Lake County, Minnesota

-Lake County in Minnesota sits along the Lake Superior North Shore from Knife River to Little Marais and extends north to the Canadian Border, near Ely, MN and the Boundary Waters Canoe area.
+Lake County in Minnesota sits along the Lake Superior North Shore from Knife River to Little Marais and extends north to the Canadian Border, near Ely, MN, and the Boundary Waters Canoe Area Wilderness (BWCAW).
 Lake County boasts four gorgeous state parks, including Split Rock Lighthouse State Park, Gooseberry Falls State Park, Tettegouche State Park, and George Crosby-Manitou State Park.
-Our state parks offer miles of scenic hiking trails featuring rivers, waterfalls and forest.
+Our state parks offer miles of scenic hiking trails featuring rivers, waterfalls, and forests.

 Latest from the Blog